 Hong Kong can be considered a transit place for many expats.
 Many of whom stay on a short term with temporary stint on regional office assignment, a couple of years as English teacher before moving to another Asian destination, or simply waking up to a realization that Hong Kong did not meet their expectation after a few years and it’s time to pack up.

-Then there are those who fell in love with the charm and contrast of the city, despite challenges such as pollution problems, soaring property prices and prospects of uncertain political climate.
+Then some fell in love with the charm and contrast of the city, despite challenges such as pollution problems, soaring property prices and prospects of uncertain political climate.
 They are the ones who endure the ups and downs of Hong Kong and make it through the mandatory seven-year period, after which one can attain the “right of abode” or popularly known as permanent resident of Hong Kong.

 Hong Kong permanent resident status is not the same as acquiring Hong Kong citizenship, which means someone is a Chinese citizen and holds a Hong Kong passport.
 Without giving up your original citizenship, you can still acquire Hong Kong permanent residence status.

-Waiting for seven years can be daunting to many newcomers aiming to stay in Hong Kong for long-term.
-During such period, a non permanent resident expatriate is required to get a working visa to be employed in Hong Kong.
+Waiting for seven years can be daunting to many newcomers aiming to stay in Hong Kong for the long-term.
+During such a period, a non-permanent resident expatriate is required to get a working visa to be employed in Hong Kong.
 Depending on the economic situation, an expat’s stay can be smooth sailing or beset with risks of job cuts that could cut short a foreigner’s stay in Hong Kong unless he or she finds a new visa-sponsoring employer.

-Children born in Hong Kong to non permanent residents do not automatically receive PR status.
+Children born in Hong Kong to non-permanent residents do not automatically receive PR status.
 They would become permanent residents when at least one of their parents becomes a one, as long as that happens before the child turns 21.
-After that they would have to meet the 7-year residence requirement, just like those born outside Hong Kong would.
+After that, they would have to meet the 7-year residency requirement, just like those born outside Hong Kong would.

-Spouses of permanent residents cannot automatically become permant residents themselves.
+Spouses of permanent residents cannot automatically become permanent residents themselves.
 They can, however, get dependant visas and wait for seven years before acquiring permanent resident status.

-It is important that you maintain such aforementioned visa status.
-Otherwise, if you revert back to holding a tourist visa once your student or working visa expires, the counting towards your seven year residency will be broken.
+You must maintain such the aforementioned visa status.
+Otherwise, if you revert to holding a tourist visa once your student or working visa expires, the counting towards your seven-year residency will be broken.

 But soon as you have called Hong Kong home for the past seven straight years on an appropriate visa, you should then be able to apply for permanent residence status.
 It’s not automatic; you have to apply for it.

-1) Submit an application for verification of eligibility (Form ROP 145).
-It is best to submit an application at least a month after reaching the seventh year of living in Hong Kong.
+1) Apply for verification of eligibility (Form ROP 145).
+It is best to apply at least a month after reaching the seventh year of living in Hong Kong.
 There have been cases when applications submitted a bit earlier were returned and told to resubmit applications later.